Lazy22zz/UE5---TankGame/README.md

 - ![屏幕截图 2024-10-05 194636](https://github.com/user-attachments/assets/1cfd282a-8c53-4fd1-b563-e8a7d622d8b8)
 - create a blueprint base on this c++ class, called ToonBaseGame
 - delte the tank in the scene
-- change the gamemode to the created one
+- change the gamemode to the created one, in project settings.
 - let game strater to be the pawn tank appear.